Terms and Conditions for making payment transactions

 2. The Bank may refuse Service provision, if:

-2. the Issuer refused the Bank access to the account from which the amount of Payment Transaction is to be collected, or such an access is otherwise impossible.
+2. the Issuer refused the Bank access to the Payment Card or account from which the amount of Payment Transaction is to be collected, or such an access is otherwise impossible

 4. The Bank shall not ensure execution of the Payment Transaction in case of technical outages or due to the reasons attributable to intermediary institutions (Issuer, PSP) and shall not be liable in this respect.